 - GST is a simpler system of taxation with smaller number of exemptions.

-- There are automated and simplified methods for processes such as registration, refunds, returns, tax payments, etc.
+- There are automated and simplified methods for processes such as registration, refunds, returns of GST, tax payments, etc.

 - All interactions will be handled by the common GSTN website.